Infused with innovation

 Delivering great flavor to consumers around the world, Twinings has been a driving force in the increasing popularity of healthy teas.
 Tea bag design has been a key factor in this success, and in the spirit of innovation, Twinings is always looking for new ways to delight tea connoisseurs.

-The relaunch also represents a major investment in the Twinings UK production facility, calling on the latest technology to support their relentless drive for excellence in product quality and customer service.
-As it embarked on the development of a new production line that would reinvent the heatseal teabag – a cornerstone of UK tea culture for decades – Twinings was delighted that it could rely on its long-established relationship with machine manufacturer IMA.
+The relaunch also represents a major investment in state-of-the-art technology for the Twinings UK production facility.
+As it embarked on the development of a new production line that would reinvent the heatseal teabag – a cornerstone of UK tea culture for decades – Twinings was delighted that it could rely on its long-established relationship with machine manufacturer IMA

 The right partner for innovation

 "Many suppliers are content simply bringing variations of decades-old technology to market," says Ian Kavanagh, head of supply operations UK&I at Twinings, "which is why a partner like IMA is so incredibly important to our organization.
 They are curious, open to new possibilities and willing to invest the resources necessary to turn theory into applied benefits.
 Collaboration with research institutions and innovative suppliers enables them to unlock fresh-thinking solutions to design constraints."